 The verbs in the Japanese language are much simpler than in Portuguese.
 Unfortunately, not all verbs in the Japanese language are willing to follow rules, becoming exceptions of a group or irregular verbs.

 Japanese verbs are divided into 3 classes called godan, ichidan, and irregular verbs.
-The verbs from group 1 called godan [五段] end in [う], while the verbs from group 2 called ichidan [一段] end in [る] in their dictionary form.
+The verbs of group 1 called godan [五段] end in [う], while the verbs of group 2 called ichidan [一段] end in [る] in their dictionary form.

-The first group was named godan because there are five different ways to conjugate according to their ending.
-On the other hand, ichidan verbs only have one form of conjugation.
-Below we will give an example of these rules using the past conjugation:
+The first group is named godan because there are five different ways to conjugate according to their ending.
+On the other hand, ichidan verbs have only one form of conjugation.
+Below we will give an example of these rules using the past tense conjugation:

 • Godan verbs ending in [~う|~つ|~る] become [~った];